Delta Children Twinkle Stars Crib Mattress Review

 Second, the mattress is dual-sided but not dual-firmness.
 The entire mattress is relatively firm, which is ideal for infants.
 However, that firmness level might not be very comfortable for toddlers seeking a softer sleeping surface.

-A few other small things: the off-gassing was concerning, the edge support around the perimeter was lacking, and vinyl covers tend to get old and crack with time.
+A few other small things: the off-gassing was concerning, the edge support around the perimeter was lacking, and vinyl covers tended to get old and crack with time.

 To be fair, we're talking about a $50 crib mattress here, so some of these cons are totally understandable.
 While we gave the (very similar, if not identical) Serta Perfect Start a 3.9 out of 5, we think this one is slightly better given the lower price.